HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 2. If the user enters other menu pages or exits the login in the setup process, the master/slave setup task will still run in the background.
 The setup can be viewed in the "Master/Slave Status" on the "Node Management" function page.
 The detailed master/slave status is as follows:

-- **Blank**: When the current data node has only one data source or is of MGR type, no status is displayed
+- **Blank:** When the current data node has only one data source or is of MGR type, no status is displayed

-- **Normal**: The master/slave replication status is normal viewed through display slave status ( Slave_IO_Running: YES, Slave_SQL_Running: YES) and is consistent with the master/slave relation configured for the data source under the current node.
+- **Normal:** The master/slave replication status is normal viewed through display slave status ( Slave_IO_Running: YES, Slave_SQL_Running: YES) and is consistent with the master/slave relation configured for the data source under the current node.

-- **Abnormal**: The master/slave replication status is abnormal (Slave_IO_Running: NO, Slave_SQL_Running: NO)
+- **Abnormal:** The master/slave replication status is abnormal (Slave_IO_Running: NO, Slave_SQL_Running: NO)

-- **Unknown**: Data source cannot be connected, data source privileges are insufficient, detection is periodical out (timeout time: 1 minute), and current node has no master/slave replication relation (no master/slave relation setup or wrong master/slave relation setup)
+- **Unknown:** Data source cannot be connected, data source privileges are insufficient, detection is periodical out (timeout time: 1 minute), and current node has no master/slave replication relation (no master/slave relation setup or wrong master/slave relation setup)

 - **Setup Failed:** There is a detection failure or setup failure during the master/slave setup process.
 Move the mouse cursor into the Setup Failure" to prompt the specific failure information.

-- **Setup**: The master/slave setup task is currently under way.
+- **Setup:** The master/slave setup task is currently under way.
 If the setup is completed in the background, refresh the page to display normal or failed setup.

 #### Switching rule

 Configuring switching rule provides users with a guarantee of high availability of data source.
 The compute node periodically checks the availability of data source.
 Once a data source failure is detected, the compute node automatically switches to the standby data source according to the configured switching rule to ensure the service stability and reliability.
 Users can also switch manually.

-**Function Entry**: Click [Configuration](#configuration) -> "Node Management" -> "High Availability Setting" -> "Switching Rule" on the management platform page to enter the "Data Node Switch Configuration" function page.
+**Function Entry:** Click [Configuration](#configuration) -> "Node Management" -> "High Availability Setting" -> "Switching Rule" on the management platform page to enter the "Data Node Switch Configuration" function page.

 ![](assets/hotdb-management/image150.png)

-**Function description**: Generally, when "Auto Adaptation of Switching Rule" is selected in "Add Node", the data source switching rule will be automatically configured by default.
+**Function description:** Generally, when "Auto Adaptation of Switching Rule" is selected in "Add Node", the data source switching rule will be automatically configured by default.
 If the switching rule is not configured, click the "Add switching rule" button on the "switching rule" page to customize the rule or click the "Auto Adaptation" button to automatically adapt the switching rule.

 **Add switching rule**